-The PACE provider must submit proposed denial of enrollment determinations of applicants for health and safety reasons and all involuntary disenrollment determinations of beneficiaries to OAAS RO for review prior to notifying applicants/beneficiaries of such adverse decisions.
+The PACE provider must submit proposed denial of enrollment determinations of applicants for health and safety reasons and all involuntary disenrollment determinations of beneficiaries to OAAS Regional Office (RO) for review prior to notifying applicants/beneficiaries of such adverse decisions.

-Medicaid eligible beneficiaries who appeal through Medicaid must be handled by the Louisiana Department of Health (LDH) Division of Administrative Law (DAL) within the timeframes applicable to processing Medicaid appeals, except in cases where federal PACE requirements require a more expeditious decision.
+Medicaid eligible beneficiaries who appeal through Medicaid must be handled by LDH Division of Administrative Law (DAL) within the timeframes applicable to processing Medicaid appeals, except in cases where federal PACE requirements require a more expeditious decision.